dazanza/CareConnect/.ai/blueprints/shadcnui-sidebar.md

 SidebarGroup: Sections within the content.
 SidebarTrigger: Button to toggle the sidebar.
 Basic Usage Example
-To create a basic collapsible sidebar, use the following structure: javascript import { SidebarProvider, SidebarTrigger } from "@/components/ui/sidebar";
+To create a basic collapsible sidebar, you can set up your layout as follows: javascript import { SidebarProvider } from "@/components/ui/sidebar";
 import { AppSidebar } from "@/components/app-sidebar";

 export default function Layout({ children }) {